Biometric Data Privacy

 The specific outcome of a biometric privacy lawsuit and the type of settlement obtained will depend on the facts of the case, the strength of the evidence, and the negotiation skills of your lawyer.

 Data privacy concerns are being litigated more and more frequently as technology advances.
-These include workplace-related claims, as well as lawsuits over doorbell camera surveillance, health app data misuse, and Facebook/Meta collection, storage, and usage of identifying biometric information.
+These include workplace-related claims, as well as lawsuits over doorbell camera surveillance, health app data misuse, Facebook/Meta collection, storage, and usage of identifying biometric information.

 To be clear, businesses aren’t prohibited from collecting the biometric data of their employees or clients, but they are required to disclose that they collect this data and must make their data collection policies public.
-Businesses are prohibited from selling your biometric data information without your consent, and must create security systems to keep it secure.
+Businesses are prohibited from selling your biometric data information without your consent and must create security systems to keep it secure.

 Why Hire The Lyon Firm?

-We are actively reviewing cases for employer invasion of privacy on behalf of employees nationwide, as well as biometrics data theft violations that may qualify for large class action lawsuits.
 An organization does not need to be located in your specific state to be subject to your state’s data privacy laws.
 This means national and international entities can be held liable for violations, like apps on your phone, or businesses that sell surveillance technology.

 Reviewing Workplace Data Privacy Violations

-Why are Data Privacy Cases important?
+Why Are Data Privacy Cases Important?

 Without personal data privacy violation class actions, large corporate defendants would be able to cause small amounts of harm over a large group of individuals without any risk of monetary penalty.
 By holding companies accountable for safely storing your personal information, every consumer will have more control over how their data is used in the future.